hudsonpaul/nhlautobuyer/README.md

 Have questions?
 Send them to beigesunshine@gmail.com

+Currently, there is some issues with Windows.
+I am working on a tutorial and a fix.

 ## Warning

 Currently, this ONLY works for PS3.
 It could, however, quite easily be changed to work for XBox.